 ABOUT THE DANCES

-This page will present snippets and items of interest about various dances, as forwarded to us by contributors.
-Any contributions are welcome.
+Snippets and items of interest about various dances, sent in by readers.
+Contributions are welcome.

-Many of our contributions come courtesy of the Rikud Chat list All items are used with permission.
+Some of our contributions come courtesy of the various chat lists.
+All items are used with permission.

 "You Don't Have to be Jewish" by Margaret Robinson

-Historic articles which include information about these dances:
+Historic articles which include information about the following dances:

 Thanks to Gary Fox from the Rikud Israeli Dance chat list